-On return to Australia all unused currency notes, letter of credit facilities, cheque butts, unused cheques, deposit slips, bank statements and credit cards are to be returned to National Office as soon as possible to facilitate the audit and the closure of any bank accounts overseas and credit cards.
+On return to Australia all unused currency notes and credit cards are to be returned to National Office as soon as possible to facilitate the audit and the closure of any credit cards.

 The Contingent Leader must ensure that Contingent accounts are completed and forwarded together with all supporting documentation to National Office within eight weeks of return to Australia.
 If all Contingent expenses and income cannot be finalised before returning to Australia, the Contingent Treasurer should arrange for these accounts or payments to be sent to National Office.